dMajoIT/ArmmiteF407/README.md

 The STM32CubeIDE project is directory ArmmiteF407.
-This should be placed in your STM32CubeIDE workspace. e.g. workspace/ArmmiteF407 and opened and compiled using STM32CubeIDE.
+This should be placed in your STM32CubeIDE workspace.
+e.g. workspace/ArmmiteF407 and opened and compiled using STM32CubeIDE ver 1.9.0
+Use GCC 10.3-2021.10 to ensure the CCRAM is not exceeded.
+The later version seem to use more CCRAM
 A compiled binary version is under the the binaries directory.
 A user manual for MMBasic on the STM32F407 is under the docs directory.
+A compiled binary version is under the the binaries directory.
+A user manual for MMBasic on the STM32F407 is under the docs directory.

 Change list from V5.07.00
+V5.07.02b3:

 V5.07.02b2:
 Added Multiline comments to editor.